bwsw/sj-platform/SJDocs/source/SJ_Deployment.rst

 Or instances can be created via the UI (see :ref:`UI_Instances`).

-Launch instances one by one to start the flow.
+To start processing you should launch instances one by one.